Skip to content

 #What should I do when my Samsung TV says “no signal” during tuning?

-Check the coaxial cable at both ends for damage or loose connections.
-If cables are secure, go to Settings > Support > Self Diagnosis > Signal Information to see if the TV is detecting any signal at all.
-Zero signal usually means a disconnected cable or a dead antenna.
+Check the coaxial cable at both ends.
+If it’s secure, open Settings > Support > Self Diagnosis > Signal Information.
+Zero signal means a disconnected cable or dead antenna.

 #Can a factory reset fix missing channels on my Samsung TV?